ReflectionHLE/ReflectionHLE/README.md

 the directory where Steam is installed should have a config/config.vdf file, with a new "SDL_GamepadBind" entry.
-The value of this entry (following the mention of the string "SDL_GamepadBind") should be copied to the end of the file gamecontroller_db.txt bundled with one of the Reflection Keen ports.
+The value of this entry (following the mention of the string "SDL_GamepadBind") should be copied to the end of the file gamecontrollerdb.txt bundled with one of the Reflection Keen ports.
 - Use test/controllermap.c (and controllermap.bmp) from the SDL2
-sources, on which the SDL2 Gamepad Tool above may possibly be based (source code only, no EXE): https://hg.libsdl.org/SDL/ This should write output to a command prompt or similar, including a mapping that can be added to gamecontroller_db.txt,
+sources, on which the SDL2 Gamepad Tool above may possibly be based (source code only, no EXE): https://hg.libsdl.org/SDL/ This should write output to a command prompt or similar, including a mapping that can be added to gamecontrollerdb.txt,

 -------------------------------------------
 Alternative Controller Schemes - How to use